geodynamics/aspect/cookbooks/continental_extension/doc/continental_extension.md

 This cookbook provides one such example where the continental lithosphere undergoes extension.
-Notably, the model design follows that of numerous previously published continental extension studies&nbsp;(Huismans and Beaumont 2011; Brune et al. 2014; Naliboff and Buiter 2015, and references therein).
+Notably, the model design follows that of numerous previously published continental extension studies (Huismans and Beaumont 2011; Brune et al. 2014; Naliboff and Buiter 2015, and references therein).

 ##### Continental Extension